helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 113. And to interpret this as a Markov chain, we need to define an augmented statespace.
 114. So our original statespace is S, but we also have these actions, and the actions make this a Markov decision process.
 115. But we know that the action depends on the state based on the policy.
-116. So pi θ A t givens_t allows us to get a distribution of our actions conditioned on states.
+116. So π_θ A t givens_t allows us to get a distribution of our actions conditioned on states.
 117. So what we can do, is we can group this state and action together into a kind of augmented state.
 118. And now, the augmented states actually form a Markov chain.
-119. So P of st plus 1 comma a_t plus 1 given st comma at, the transition operator in this augmented Markov chain is simply the product of the transition operator in the MDP and the policy.
+119. So P of st plus 1,a_t plus 1 given st,at, the transition operator in this augmented Markov chain is simply the product of the transition operator in the MDP and the policy.
 120. So this can allow us to define the objective in a slightly different way that will be convenient to use in some of our later derivations.
 121. So so far I've defined the objective as an expected value under the trajectory distribution of the sum of rewards.
 122. But remember that our distribution actually follows a Markov chain with this augmented space and this transition operator is the product of the MDP transitions and the policy.